mitogen-hq/mitogen/docs/ansible.rst

 * "I tried it out. **He is not kidding about the speed increase**."

-* "I don't know what kind of dark magic David Wilson has done, but his Mitogen strategy took Clojars' Ansible runs from 14 minutes to 2 minutes.
+* "I don't know what kind of dark magic @dmw_83 has done, but his Mitogen strategy took Clojars' Ansible runs from **14 minutes to 2 minutes**.
 I still can't quite believe it."

 Installation